Spanish period of Belize: Conquest

 First contact with the Maya civilisation is ascribed to the 1502 Honduran leg of Columbus's fourth voyage, 1508–1509 Pinzon–Solis voyage, 1511 stranding of Guerrero, Aguilar, and company, or 1517 Hernandez de Cordoba expedition.
-(Note: Reichert; Graham; Jones.
-In particular, the second is thought to have sailed up Belize's coast or reef, and the third to have set foot in the country by 1514 Reichert.
-Other candidates possible, given likelihood of maritime voyages 'for which no records are preserved' Graham.)
+(Note: Reichert 2017; Graham 2011; Jones 1989.
+In particular, the second is thought to have sailed up Belize's coast or reef, and the third to have set foot in the country by 1514 Reichert 2017.
+Other candidates possible, given likelihood of maritime voyages 'for which no records are preserved' Graham 2011.)
 News of these events is thought to have 'travelled rapidly' across the Maya region, trickling down through long-established trade routes, thereby giving even uncontacted polities prior notice of the Spanish.
 Belize's polities, in particular, 'almost certainly' heard tell of Columbus's 1502 landing, with Chetumal further benefitting from Guerrero's insider knowledge (said sailor having relocated or been relocated there from Ecab).

 The first impact of conquest, even prior to its proper start in 1527, is thought to have been either epidemic disease, economic collapse, or impressment or enslavement.
 By the time the Spaniards arrived to conquer, they may have come upon 'a wary population and a hard-hit landscape.'

-Conquest did not properly start, however, until Montejo's failed entrada of 1527–1528, which entered Chetumal by sea, and further intended to enter by land.
+Conquest did not properly start, however, until the failed Montejo entrada of 1527–1528, which entered Chetumal by sea, and further intended to enter by land.
 In 1528, Montejo decided they needed a more strategic location for their recently founded villa of Salamanca de Xelha.
 He set off due south in a brig, while his lieutenant, Davila, followed over land.
 Montejo then entered the port of Chetumal (possibly Santa Rita).
 Its officials led him to believe that Davila had met an ill end, and so Montajo carried on his reconnaissance south.
 Davila, meanwhile, was told that Montejo had met an ill end, leading him to turn back without reaching Chetumal.
 The manoeuvre afforded Chetumal, and lower polities, a brief respite from Spanish incursions.

 The next entrada to Chetumal, Davila's of 1531–1533, likewise failed, but this time not so easily.
 Davila managed to actually take over the port in 1531, rechristening it Villa Real, though he was eventually routed in 1532.
 Chetumal and the lower polities 'were left to their own devices until late 1543 or 1544, when a most cruel conquest of the area bagan.'

 The final entrada to Chetumal and lower polities, Melchor and Alonso Pacheco's of 1543–1544, is thought to have been particularly brutal, even for the time.
 Their atrocities reportedly included the use of dogs, starvation, and mutilation.
 In the end, though, the Pachecos are thought to have conquered at least Chetumal and Dzuluinicob, founding their villa, Salamanca de Bacalar, by late 1544.
+(Note: Graham 2011; Jones 1989.
+They were originally tasked with conquering territory 'as far south as the Golfo Dulce' Graham 2011.)